 - 3. FHA will process an interim increase in rent only if - a.
 A change in unearned income will be an increase of more than 10 percent of annual income. - b.
-An increase in earned income after the FHA has granted an interim rent reduction in the same reexam year. - c. the resident has misrepresented or failed to report facts upon which rent is based, so the rent the Resident is paying is less than it should have7; or - d. the resident's income increases after the resident was granted an interim decrease in rent; or - e. the resident reported zero income and has a verified increase in income (that may be a non-monetary contribution); or - f. a person with income joins the household. - Complete verification of the circumstances applicable to rent adjustments must be documented and approved by according to FHA Procedure on Verification 24 CFR § 982 - 5.
+An increase in earned income after the FHA has granted an interim rent reduction in the same reexam year. - c. the resident has misrepresented or failed to report facts upon which rent is based, so the rent the Resident is paying is less than it should have; or - d. the resident's income increases after the resident was granted an interim decrease in rent; or - e. the resident reported zero income and has a verified increase in income (that may be a non-monetary contribution); or - f. a person with income joins the household. - Complete verification of the circumstances applicable to rent adjustments must be documented and approved by according to FHA Procedure on Verification 24 CFR § 982 - 5.
 FHA will process interim decreases in rent as follows: - a.
 When a decrease in income is reported, and FHA verifies that the decrease will last less than 30 days, an interim adjustment will not be processed. - b.
-Voucher Clients reporting decreases in income that are expected to last more than
+Voucher Clients reporting decreases in income that are expected to last more than 30 days will have an interim adjustment processed. - 6.
+Voucher Clients granted a reduction in rent are required to report for special reexaminations at intervals determined by the Occupancy Technician.
+Reporting is required until income increases or it is time for the next regularly scheduled reexamination, whichever occurs first. - 7.
+If Voucher Clients experience a decrease in income from public assistance because their grant is cut for one of the two following reasons, their rent will not be reduced: - a.
+Welfare department has reduced the grant because of welfare fraud; or - b.
+Welfare department has reduced the grant because the family failed to comply with economic self sufficiency requirements. - 8.
+If a Voucher Client challenges the welfare department's reduction of their grant, an

-7 FHA will apply any increase in rent retroactive to the month following the month in which the misrepresentation occurred.
+&lt;sup>7 FHA will apply any increase in rent retroactive to the month following the month in which the misrepresentation occurred.